ebullient/rxjava2-chirper-client/README.md

     Let's take a look at that `addFriends` method: nested Observables are not the best plan.
 Something to fix in the future.

-10. Go back to [the workshop](https://github.com/IBM/reactive-code-workshop/blob/master/ReactiveEventSource.md) for an intro to the next step.
+10. Go back to [the workshop](https://github.com/IBM/reactive-code-workshop/blob/master/ReactiveREST.md) to try this again Akka.

 ## Reactive Event Source